-Figure 1-2 illustrates a typical genset and the features requiring attention during operation and periodic maintenance.
+Figure 2 illustrates a typical genset, showing connections, access to the control panel and points requiring attention during periodic maintenance.

-Removing the access cover: Turn the two cover latches counterclockwise to OPEN and pull the top of the cover outwards.
+Removing the access cover: Turn the two cover latches counterclockwise to OPEN and pull the top of the cover outward.